 Come to think of it, there are endless options for alternative camping shelters as well!
 The best advice I have to give is to do your research and find the shelters that best fit your needs for your home away from home.
 As technology improves and more creative systems are being created, there’s a shelter system for every need and desire on the market.

-Thanks so much for checking out our alternative camping tents article and we’re always interested in your feedback.
+Thanks so much for checking out our alternative camping shelters article and we’re always interested in your feedback.
 Have you had experience camping in something unusual?
 Did we miss something you think we should include?
-Let me know your ideas or experiences!
+Let me know your alternative camping ideas or experiences!
 Just jump to the comments section below!
 Happy Alternative Camping!